 Travel insurance plans that cover a rental typically only cover damage due to a collision.
 For instance, this benefit doesn’t cover the cost of any personal property inside the car at the time of any incident.
 It also doesn’t cover things like damage to another vehicle or medical care for any individuals who may be hurt in an accident involving the rental car.
 However, your travel medical coverage may help reimburse for any emergency medical care for people included on the travel insurance plan.

 Are There Any Exclusions for Third-Party Rental Car Travel Insurance?

-While rental car collision coverage can be a very helpful item to add to your travel insurance plan, some rental car companies will not accept it.
-If the rental car company you chose requires you to purchase insurance through them, an add-on option from your travel insurance plan isn’t a good option.
+While car rental travel insurance can be a very helpful item to add to your travel insurance plan, some rental car companies will not accept it as a valid form of insurance.
+If the rental car company you chose requires you to purchase insurance through them, an add-on option from your travel insurance plan isn’t a good option for you.

 Some situations may void any coverage.
 For example, it would not be valid if you were intoxicated at the time of an accident.
 It also doesn’t apply if you are engaged in any illegal activity that damages the vehicle.

-Rental car collision coverage can’t be purchased for some types of vehicles, such as RVs and motorcycles.
+Rental car travel insurance can’t be purchased for some types of vehicles, such as RVs and motorcycles.
 To avoid any potential claims issues, check the terms of the plan prior to purchasing if you’ll be renting a unique type of vehicle.

 What is the Best Travel Insurance with Rental Car Coverage?

 Our travel insurance recommendation engine is the best tool to finding the right plan for your trip that includes the optional rental car collision benefit.
 Once you have completed the quote process, you can filter the results to view only those with rental car collision included.
 If you still aren’t finding something that meets your needs, you can give our licensed travel insurance representatives a call to narrow down your best options.